mountaineerbr/shellChatGPT/README.md

 <!--
 ### Code Completions (Codex, _discontinued_)

 Codex models are discontinued.
-Use models davinci, or gpt-3.5+.
+Use models davinci or gpt-3.5+.

 Start with a commented out code or instruction for the model, or ask it in comments to optimise the following code, for example.